 Existing falconers should need fewer days, and we can ascertain what you may need when you give us a call.

 Tuition days do not have to be consecutive, and may be split into blocks or separate days.
 In fact, it may be beneficial to have breaks in tuition days so that the student can write up or assimilate information ready for the assessment.

-For a total beginner to achieve the Raptor Awards “Beginning Falconry” award, the training and assessment will usually* take six days, although these days don’t necessarily have to be taken together.
+For a total beginner to achieve the Raptor Awards “Beginning Falconry” award, the training and assessment will usually* take five days, although these days don’t necessarily have to be taken together.
 Splitting the tuition days, with the opportunity for the candidate to study in between, can often be beneficial.
 If you prefer to take the five days together we can try to do that, although it’s not always possible.

 If you come along on one of our scheduled beginner courses, the first three days will cost £250.00 (instead of £330.00), reducing the overall cost.

-The further three days cost (one-to-one generally) of £450.00 also includes the assessment fee.
+The further two days (one-to-one generally) of £200 (making £450.00 in total) also includes the assessment fee.
 The candidate registration/issue of the certificate from Raptor Awards is a one-off cost which must be paid in advance directly to Raptor Awards, which is an independent organisation.

 *It should be noted that the time taken to attain enough knowledge and skill to pass the assessment is dependent on: